NREC-MD Members

 Billy McCann is a passionate patient advocate, having dedicated many years to advancing public and patient involvement.
 Since 2018 Billy has been a member of the National Biobank Working Group that consults with the National Adult Literacy Association (NALA); the Data Protection Officers Network; and works closely with the ‘Patient Voice in Cancer Research’ initiative hosted by University College Dublin, to inform the patient experience from a non-medical perspective.
 Prior to his current role, Billy was Director of the Board of the Coeliac Society of Ireland (2009-16).
 Following a Lymphoma diagnosis in 2015, he volunteered with the ARC Cancer Support Centre in Dublin, where he facilitated ‘Thrive and Survive’, a six-week evidence-based programme developed by Stanford University to help patients build their confidence post-cancer and inform patients on chronic disease self-management.
 Since 2018 Billy has been a member of the Thrive and Survive Survivorship Subgroup of the National Cancer Control Programme, which oversees the national rollout of the programme.
 With over ten years’ experience as an adult literacy tutor with NALA (1983-93), he is acutely aware of the importance of ensuring that information materials are written and presented in an accessible way for people with limited literacy skills.
 Billy holds a strong belief in the value of scientific research, informed by his own personal experience with cancer.
 Coming from a non-medical background, Billy is uniquely positioned to understand how ‘the average’ patient feels.
 He looks forward to serving patients in the best way possible, by ensuring they are provided with as much clear information as possible and involved in new research and treatment options at an early stage, all with the aim of contributing to positive patient outcomes and making a meaningful difference to scientific advancement.

-Prof. Therese Murphy
+Prof Therese Murphy

 Professor Thérèse Murphy is Professor at the School of Law, Queen’s University Belfast.
 Thérèse has more than 20 years’ experience in the design and delivery of law modules.
 She is particularly interested in health and human rights, including the right to science and the relationship between new technologies and human rights.
 Prior to joining Queen's Belfast in 2015, Thérèse was Professor of Law and Co-Director of the Economic & Social Rights Unit at the University of Nottingham.
 Among her memberships, she is a member of Northern Ireland's Health & Social Care Regional Clinical Ethics Forum and the UK four-nations Moral & Ethical Advisory Group of the Department of Health and Social Care in London.
 She is also a member of the Ethical Advisory Group established by Northern Ireland's Regulation & Quality Improvement Authority as part of the expert review of the records of the deceased patients of Dr W. More widely, she is chairperson of the European Master's in Human Rights & Democratisation, an interdisciplinary postgraduate programme sponsored by the European Commission, and sits on the governing body of the 100-university Global Campus of Human Rights.
 Awards for Thérèse's research have come from a range of sources.
 She has been a Fulbright Scholar at Harvard Law School, a Holding Redlich Distinguished Visiting Fellow at Monash University, a Visiting Research Professor at the Law & Innovation Group at Newcastle University, and both a Jean Monnet Fellow and a Fernand Braudel Senior Fellow at the European University Institute in Italy.
 Thérèse is a graduate of both University College Dublin and Cambridge University, and later qualified as a barrister.
 She is a firm believer that ethical depth is crucial to responsible research and innovation, and looks forward to bringing curiosity and commitment to her role as committee member.

-Dr Paul O’Connor
+Prof Paul O’Connor

-Dr Paul O’Connor is a Senior Lecturer in Primary Care and Human Factors Psychologist at the National University of Ireland, Galway (NUIG), where he is also Research Director of the Irish Centre for Applied Patient Safety and Simulation and Co-director of the Masters/Diploma in Patient Safety and Simulation.
+Prof Paul O’Connor is a Senior Lecturer in Primary Care and Human Factors Psychologist at the National University of Ireland, Galway (NUIG), where he is also Research Director of the Irish Centre for Applied Patient Safety and Simulation and Co-director of the Masters/Diploma in Patient Safety and Simulation.
 Paul first joined NUIG as a Senior Research Methodologist in 2010.
 Prior to this, he was a Medical Service Corps Officer in the U.S. Navy where he served as a Research Psychologist and Experimental Diver at the Navy Experimental Diving Unit.
 During his tenure, he also served as an Instructor in Aviation Psychology at the Navy/Marine Corps School of Aviation Safety and was an Assistant Professor in the Operations Research Department at the Naval Postgraduate School.
 Paul’s research and teaching centre on improving human performance and safety in high-risk work environments.
 He has worked across a range of high-risk industries including nuclear power generation, offshore oil production and military aviation and special forces.
 In recent years, his research and teaching have focused on the human factors that contribute to patient safety and quality of care, and he has authored over 150 publications on a range of safety and human factors issues.
 An alma mater of the University of Aberdeen, Scotland, he earned a PhD in Psychology in 2002.
 Paul joins the committee with a commitment to leverage his experience to progress patient safety and the design of medical devices through rigorous testing and evaluation to deliver effective, safe and easy to use medical devices.

 Mr Damien Owens